go-furnace/go-furnace/furnace-aws/README.md

 Push works with two revision locations.

+For push to work, the CodeDeploy agent must be active on the instance.
+This is done by employing `UserData` specification in the template.
+Please refer to this documentation: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html

 ##### GitHub

 The default for a push is to locate a sample application on Github which will then be deployed.